 The District continues to conduct vigorous research regarding the extent and remediation of Per - and Poly fluoroalkyl (PFAS) contamination in the water supply.
 The District is a part of a class action lawsuit by a retaining law firm to prosecute any legal claim for negligence against any and all parties, individuals, or corporations that are found to be liable under the law for injuries and/or property damages arising from contamination of water supplies by PFAS.
+Furthermore, the District has initiated the process of upgrading the District's water treatment plants to mitigate the presence of PFAS in the District's water supply.
+These plans are in the early development and design phase and therefore the ultimate costs and funding sources cannot be determined as of the date of the financial statements.

 It is possible that the District may be responsible for costs associated with PFAS remediation, and these future costs may be significant.
 While the amounts may be substantial the ultimate liability cannot be determined because of the considerable uncertainties that exist.
-Therefore, it is possible that there could be material negative outcomes affected by certain contingencies existing as of June 30, 2022.
+Therefore, it is possible that there could be material negative outcomes affected by certain contingencies existing as of June 30, 2023.
 The full extent of the financial impact cannot be determined at the date of the financial statements.